armandojaleo/CosmoEmbedings/docs/sync_protocol.md

 ## 🔹 Federation and Interoperability

-- Multiple independent networks of CosmicEmbedding nodes may federate via bridge nodes.
+- Multiple independent networks of CosmoEmbedding nodes may federate via bridge nodes.
 - Translation layers can allow integration with non-native nodes or alternate formats.

 ---